laylacodes/hashnode-articles/cl6f9y2xz0242x5nv560j9nsb.md

 _____

 # The first 2 weeks -> first month
 After getting my NEW MacBook Pro set up, my webcam, etc., I was ready for my first day!
 The first week of my internship was a *butt-ton* of onboarding events.
 We zoomed *(literally)* through slides about Oracle products, history, and values.
-There were two groups of Interns, with staggered start dates: I was in Intern Cohort 1, which was over THREE HUNDRED interns strong!
+There were two groups of Interns, with staggered start dates: I was in Intern Cohort 1, which was over ONE HUNDRED interns strong!
 It was so cool to see all the different universities everybody was from.
 Although I was probably the only intern from a community college, I was still proud to represent my school 😎

 Week two came around and the regularly scheduled onboarding sessions were replaced with *real meetings* with my team! 📝 (And yes, I finally learned what a daily standup is 😂).
 My team, the SDW (**S**QL **D**eveloper **W**eb) team is responsible for creating and maintaining ANYTHING regarding the web version of Oracle SQL Developer.